formkit/docs-content/essentials/what-is-formkit.md

 ## FormKit’s solutions

-FormKit improves form building by providing solutions to **X** challenges:

 ### Easy to learn 📚

 Developers love to learn — but no one enjoys pouring over third-party APIs and configuration options.
 That's why FormKit uses a single component for all of its inputs. `<FormKit>` is the only component you need to know to get started — and it works just like you would expect an `<input>` tag to work: